-What this tells me is Peter was human and he was scared.
+What this tells me is Peter was human, and he was scared.
 For me, Peter is relatable.
-I mean, Peter definitely lacked courage here, but he was also not the kind of guy who would put his life on the line unless he really and truly believed in it.
+I mean let’s be real, Peter definitely lacked courage here, but it also tells me something that’s very important: Peter was not the kind of guy who was about to put his life on the line unless he really and truly believed in what he was saying.

-But, if you’ve read the gospels you know that Peter made a complete 180.
+However, if you’ve read the Book of Acts, you know that Peter made a complete 180.
 After seeing Jesus resurrected and alive, his fears of death was seemingly gone.
-Peter proudly proclaimed Jesus’ resurrection preaching to large crowds, completely fearless of any consequences (Acts 2:14).
+Peter proudly proclaimed Jesus’ resurrection, preaching to large crowds, completely fearless of any consequences (Acts 2:14).
 In fact, Peter was flogged (Acts 5:40), went to prison (Acts 12:1-19), and according to tradition ended up being crucified upside down for his beliefs because he found himself unworthy to die the same way Jesus died.
 What could cause this radical change in character unless if he actually did see for himself the resurrection of Jesus?